Everything You Need to Be Successful Breastfeeding After a C-Section

 - Problem: Pain in your incision while holding your baby in a breastfeeding position.

-- Problem: Your milk supply is delayed.
+- Problem: Your milk supply is delayed or you feel you aren’t making enough milk.

 - Solution: After delivery, begin pumping after each feeding to encourage your milk to come in.
 Pack this nursing & pumping bra in your hospital bag so you’re prepared to breastfeed and pump immediately after surgery.